U.S. Relations With Egypt

 U.S. Assistance to Egypt

-U.S. assistance to Egypt has long played a central role in Egypt’s economic and military development, and in furthering the strategic partnership and regional stability.
-Since the 1979 Egypt-Israel Treaty of Peace, the U.S. has provided Egypt with what now totals over $40 billion in military and $30 billion in economic assistance.
+U.S. assistance to Egypt has long played a central role in Egypt’s economic and military development and in furthering the strategic partnership and regional stability.
+Since 1978, the United States has provided Egypt with what now totals over $50 billion in military and $30 billion in economic assistance.

 Bilateral Economic Relations

-Egypt has one of the most diversified economies in the Middle East.
+Total two-way trade in goods between the U.S. and Egypt was $8.6 billion in 2019.
 U.S. exports to Egypt include wheat and corn, mineral fuel and oil, machinery, aircraft, and iron and steel products.
-U.S. imports from Egypt include apparel, natural gas and oil, fertilizers, textile coverings, and agricultural products.
-Under the Qualifying Industrial Zone agreement, the U.S. waives duties on imports from Egypt if the value includes 10.5% Israeli content; this program is meant to promote stronger ties between the region's peace partners.
-Total two-way trade in goods between the U.S. and Egypt was $5.0 billion in 2016.
+U.S. imports from Egypt include apparel, natural gas and oil, fertilizers, textiles, and agricultural products.
+Under the Qualifying Industrial Zone agreement, the United States waives duties on imports from Egypt if the value includes 10.5% Israeli content; this program promotes stronger ties between the region’s peace partners.
 Egypt and the U.S. signed a Bilateral Investment Treaty in 1982 to promote and facilitate investment between our countries.
 Egypt and the U.S. have signed a trade and investment framework agreement, a step toward creating freer trade and increasing investment flows.
-In 2016, the IMF approved a $12 billion three-year loan for Egypt under its Extended Fund Facility program in support of Egypt’s reform program.
-In June 2019 the IMF concluded a positive review and the Board disbursed $2 billion, bringing the total disbursement to 8.1 billion.
+American firms are active in most sectors of the Egyptian economy, including oil and gas exploration and production, financial services, manufacturing, construction, telecommunications and information technology, and the restaurant and hospitality industry.
+Flows of U.S. direct investment to Egypt were $1.37 billion in 2019, bringing the accumulated long-term stock of U.S. FDI to nearly $24 billion.